spryker/spryker-docs/docs/pbc/all/price-management/202212.0/prices-feature-overview/prices-feature-overview.md

 {% info_block infoBox %}

-If you choose to allow customers to view both net and gross prices for a product, it’s important to understand how Spryker calculates gross price for a product across tax regions, to ensure your store displays the intended price these customers.
+It’s important to understand how Spryker calculates gross price for a product across tax regions, to ensure your store displays the intended price to customers.
+If a customer chooses to buy the product in a tax region different than the tax region the customer is residing in, Spryker calculates the new region’s tax based on the product's _gross_ price in the customer's residing region’s rather than the product's _net_ price.
+Therefore, product prices will be different depending on whether gross or net is enabled on the storefront.
+Here's a simple example of price calculation across tax regions:
+VAT in country A is 20%.

 {% endinfo_block %}